TomWhitwell/MTM_Newsite_2022/_devices/radiomusic2.md

 pars:

-- "Radio Music is a virtual radio module.
+- "Radio Music mk2 is a virtual radio module.
 It's a sample player that behaves a bit like a radio, a bit like a tape loop and a bit like an old sampler."
-- "Think of it as a fun, controllable source of unexpected audio in a Eurorack system."
+- "Think of it as a fun, playable source of unexpected audio in a Eurorack system."
-- "That audio is the fun bit, not the specs or controls.
+- "The audio is the fun bit.
 'Radio' can be anything you like: field recordings, drum loops, stems, speeches, acappellas, found cassettes, radio stations, shortwave scans, one-shots.
 Start with the <a href=/Radio_Music_Suggested_Audio/>Suggested Audio pack</a>."
 - "The Station knob picks a sample, just like tuning a radio.
 The Reset button retriggers the sample from the start.
 The Start knob sets the start point."
 - "Tap the Start knob to enter pitch mode.
 Then that knob sets playback speed and direction.
 That's all you need to get started."
 - "Samples are arranged into banks — folders on the SD card.
 Each of the 16 banks can contain many different stations.
-Choose a bank by pushing and turning the Station knob."
+Choose a bank by pushing and turning the Station knob, or by holding down the reset button."
 - "Radio Music works by itself, with all options available on the settings file on the SD card.
 The optional Radio Remote gives tactile, playable access to many of those settings."
+- "Dig into the <a href=/Radio_Music_Reference/>Reference Guide</a> to see just how deep Radio Music can go with customisation, v/oct calibration, folder sequencing and many other wonders."
 - "Radio Music has been a popular DIY project since 2014.
-This 2026 mk 2 version is completely new: New hardware, new software, the same simplicity but lots more depth."
+This 2026 mk 2 version is completely new: New hardware, new software, the same simplicity but lots more depth. mk2 has a USB-C socket on the front, mk1 does not."
 - "Unlike the rather noisy mk1, Radio Music mk2 now sounds gorgeous.
 Playback is hi-fi,  speed changes are smooth and tape-like, unless you want them  gnarly like an old Akai."
 - "Specs:
 <ul><li>Extremely low latency (<2ms) playback of WAV, AIFF and RAW files up to 24-bit / 96kHz</li>